 It’s toy time!
+Ready for some fun with fleece?
 As promised, we’ve created some special FAQ posts about some of the questions we get most often here, on social media, and via email.
 First up, we’re talking about choosing and using fleece for making DIY dog tug toys, including info and tips on selection, value, cutting, care, and more for making tugs.

 Why I Choose to Use Fleece for DIY Tug Toys